Revenue Management Systems in African Hospitality: Your Definitive Q&A Hub for 2026 in Africa

 Question from: Catherine Ablema Afeku - Revenue Manager, Accra Ghana

-The primary gaps are fragmented booking sources, lack of historical data due to recent openings, and poor visibility into competitor rate parity.
-Many African hospitality properties operate with siloed data - tour operator allotments in one spreadsheet, OTA bookings in another, and direct reservations in the PMS.
-Without a unified data layer, any RMS is blind.
+The most destructive data gap is fragmented booking sources that never speak to each other.
+Many hospitality properties in Africa operate with tour operator allotments in one spreadsheet, OTA bookings in another, and direct reservations in the PMS.
+Without a unified data layer, any RMS becomes completely blind and cannot generate accurate forecasts.

-Additionally, new properties lack the 2-3 years of historical data needed for accurate forecasting.
-The solution is implementing a centralized data warehouse that aggregates all booking sources and then layering on predictive analytics that can learn from market trends, not just internal history.
-Competitor rate shopping tools are also non-negotiable for understanding your property's market positioning.
+The solution begins with implementing a centralized data warehouse that aggregates every booking source.
+You must then layer on predictive analytics that learns from broader market trends, not just internal history.
+Competitor rate shopping tools are non-negotiable for understanding your property's true market positioning.

 Example: A luxury beach resort in Alexandria was struggling with RMS accuracy until they integrated their channel manager with their PMS and implemented a competitor rate intelligence tool, revealing a 25% pricing gap they were unknowingly leaving on the table.